 You have to book Sipadan in advance because the dive centers need to apply for permits.
 There are 12 dive ops there, and each share 120 permits per day amongst them, which takes 48 hours to apply.
 It also costs more than diving at the other spots, but it’s pretty worth it.

 Sipadan is like a shark heaven.
 Sharks are seriously everywhere, and you’d have to be blind not to see one here!
 I hadn’t seen a shark before this, but all the sharks I’d seen here have totally made up for it.
 Majority were white-tipped and grey reef sharks, though apparently there are leopard sharks and hammerhead sharks around as well.
-We even saw a school of about 12 sharks swimming together, which was really cool and little bit worrying because there’s just something about sharks that make you think that they’re going to eat you (JAWS).
+We even saw a school of about 12 sharks swimming together, which was really cool and little bit worrying because there’s just something about sharks that make you think that they’re going to eat you (I blame you, Jaws and Deep Blue Sea).

 Also in Sipadan, turtles galore!
 There is a place called the turtle tomb, a dark cavern of tunnels where turtle bones can be seen!
 We only entered the cave mouth for a looksee, but man it looked dark.
 We saw plenty of live turtles as well – green turtles and hawksbill turtles gliding through the water or scratching their shells on coral.
 Green Turtles apparently love getting their shells scratch, and some are friendly enough to let divers do so!